Jashank2003/afosfr_admin/README.md

     ```
     git checkout -b <NEW_BRANCH_NAME>
     ```
+    */Mark that this step is optional, it only creates a new branch to existing repo You can continue with master branch only/*

 4. Make your changes to the codebase.
 Ensure that your changes follow the project's coding conventions and standards.